-At El Kabayo Stables, you can take for horseback riding lessons or a guided ride through the forest to El Kabayo Falls.
+At El Kabayo Stables, you can take horseback riding lessons or a guided ride through the forest to El Kabayo Falls.
 El Kabayo Stables is managed by Wildlife In Need, an NGO that specializes in animal care and welfare.

 We operate the WIN Rescue Center, a haven for sick, injured, and confiscated wildlife of the forest.

 A good day out can be visiting the shopping mall.
-There are many shops to buy gifts, clothes or whatever you need.
+There are many shops to buy gifts, clothes, or whatever you need.

 Visit Olongapo Market

 It’s always recommended to visit the Olongapo Public Market.
-And prices are very affordable.
+And the prices are very affordable.
 You will find all you need, especially food.